August 11

 Al-Qaeda was founded in 1988 in Peshawar, Pakistan, at a meeting that included Osama bin Laden and several Afghan mujahideen commanders.
 The CIA had been funneling money and weapons through Pakistan to those same fighters for years, to bleed the Soviet Union in Afghanistan.
 The organization that emerged from that conflict would eventually reach Manhattan.

-Sayyed Imam Al-Sharif, Osama bin Laden, Abdullah Yusuf Azzam, and Egyptian Islamic Jihad leaders forged Al-Qaeda in A…
+Sayyed Imam Al-Sharif, Osama bin Laden, Abdullah Yusuf Azzam, and leaders of Egyptian Islamic Jihad gathered in Pesha…

 Nickelodeon launched its first original animated series, Doug, Rugrats, and The Ren & Stimpy Show, shattering the ind…